What is the role of the Network's Legal Defense Fund?

 On March 26, 2020, the Washington State Insurance Commissioner (OIC) issued the Network an order to cease and desist enrolling new members in WA State.
 This followed an investigation initiated April 15, 2019.
 During those months, the insurance commissioner ignored concerted attempts to show his office the factual evidence that the Network is not providing insurance.

 We had requested a stay of the cease and desist order (denied by the WA OIC's hearing officer June 30, 2020) as part of a lengthy and concerted effort to resolve this issue first with the insurance commissioner’s own hearing officer.
-(See November 23, 2020 Press Release) We next sought but lost a judicial review in the Lewis County Superior Court and are now taking our issue to the WA Court of Appeals.
-We currently await a hearing date from the Court.
+(See November 23, 2020 Press Release) We next sought but lost a judicial review in the Lewis County Superior Court May 13, 2022 and took our issue to the WA Court of Appeals March 13, 2023.
+We are now awaiting the Court's decision.
 Worried that the decks are stacked in favor of the State of WA, especially early in the legal process, we have for several years enforced a severe corporate austerity program, saving every available dollar and setting it aside to pay legal teams to take our fight into the courts if necessary.
-That fight has proven necessary and is underway.
+That fight has proven necessary and continues to this day.

 Important: Please be aware that the costs of fighting this battle are entirely separate and are not drawn from the Network’s Legal Defense Fund, which is held back for the defense of members after self defense.
 That Fund is entirely for defense of members during the legal aftermath of self defense and has not been nor will it be used to fight this regulatory over reach.